arsiboo/production-flow-network-simulation/README.md

 1. Download or clone the project files from GitHub.
 2. Open the project folder in your preferred Python IDE, such as PyCharm or VS Code.
 3. Make sure the required libraries are installed.
-5. In `model.py`, change `max_agents` inside `build_queue_network()` if you want to change the maximum number of products entering the system.
+4. In `model.py`, change `max_agents` inside `build_queue_network()` if you want to change the maximum number of products entering the system.
-6. In `evaluation.py`, change the `total_time` and `step_size` values if you want to change the simulation duration and control update interval.
+5. In `evaluation.py`, change the `total_time` and `step_size` values if you want to change the simulation duration and control update interval.
-7. Run `evaluation.py`.
+6. Run `evaluation.py`.
-8. Check `output.xlsx` for the simulation results, monitoring summaries and controller states.
+7. Check `outputs.xlsx` for the simulation results, monitoring summaries and controller states.

 ## Results